Iwamgad/EMovies/README.md

 # Description </ins>
-A movie search app built with Flask using the OMDb API with CRUD and user authentication.
-The application makes use of the movie database API (omdb).
+A movie search app built with Flask using the OMDb API with user authentication.
+The application makes use of the movie database API (OMDb).

 # Features
 Here are the features in summary: